 These patterns hold in relative terms as well.
-Figure 7.13 depicts EU/UK exports to Russia relative to aggregate EU/UK exports as well as EU/UK exports to CCA3 relative to aggregate flows.
+Figure 7.13 depicts EU/UK exports Russia relative to aggregate EU/UK exports as well as EU/UK exports to CCA3 relative to aggregate flows.
 EU/UK exports to Russia dropped dramatically relative to the exports to the rest of the world, while the EU/UK exports to CCA3 went up in relative terms.

 The right-hand side panel of Figure 7.13 repeats the same exercise for China.
-Normalizing exports to particular destinations by total exports may be particularly relevant in the Chinese context, given the disruptions caused in the country by the zero-Covid policy.
+Normalizing exports to particular destination by total exports may be particularly relevant in the Chinese context, given the disruptions caused in the country by the zero-Covid policy.
 However, even with this normalization, the broad patterns discussed earlier remain.
-After a temporary dip in Chinese exports to Russia immediately following the invasion of Ukraine, trade flows recovered and grew in importance as a share of total Chinese exports.
-Similarly, the importance of CCA3 as an export destination increased over time.
+After a temporary dip in Chinese exports to Russia immediately

-Table 7.12 Cont.: Exports to Russia, by exporter and type of goods (B) Data: General Administration of Customs of the People's Republic of China (2023); United Nations (2023) and authors' calculations
+Table 7.12 Cont.: Exports to Russia, by exporter and type of goods (B)

+Data: General Administration of Customs of the People's Republic of China (2023);

+United Nations (2023) and authors' calculations